 Whether operating a drone for hobby or commercial purposes, consider purchasing damage and liability insurance.

 While greatly decreasing in cost in recent years, a drone is still an expensive piece of equipment and can be lost or damaged through equipment failure, accident, or misuse.
 Damage insurance can cover the cost of repair or replacement.

 Drone usage also comes with potential liability issues.
-For example, if your drone runs out of battery power and crashes onto a vehicle or into a group of bystanders, you could be liable for property damage or injury.
+For example, if your drone runs out of battery power and crashes into a vehicle or a group of bystanders, you could be liable for property damage or injury.
 Make sure you investigate liability insurance if you intend to operate your drone in situations that could put people or property at risk.

 Drone Operator Licenses